TimJuni/raspistillWeb/README.md

 To update your Version of raspistillWeb, simply go into the raspistillWeb Directory and type:
   * `git pull`
   * `../bin/python setup.py develop`
+Please notice, that you may need to install new dependencies (for example exif via apt-get)

 ## Future Work
 This is my first project with python and pyramid.
 Feel free to leave a commend or a feature request.